-- 185(1) The municipal manager must report immediately to the executive committee or the executive mayor or the council, if the municipality has a plenary executive system, if he or she is not able to comply with any of his or her reporting requirements or any duty in terms of- - (a) any legislation, including these rules and orders; or - (b) his or her contract of employment. - (2) A report in terms of sub-rule (1) must state the reasons for the inability. - (3) Whenever the reasons for the inability arise from the inadequate guidance, instruction, training or counselling, the report must state the extent to which such guidance, instruction, training or counselling fell short of being adequate. - (4) Whenever the reasons for the inability arise from a lack of co-operation from any departmental head or other employee of the municipality, the municipal manager must make appropriate recommendations as to prevent such an occurrence in future.
+185(1) The Municipal Manager must report immediately to the executive mayor, if he or she is not able to comply with any of his or her reporting requirements or any duty in terms of- (a) any legislation, including these rules and orders; or (b) his or her contract of employment.

+(2) A report in terms of sub-rule (1) must state the reasons for the inability.

+(3) Whenever the reasons for the inability arise from the inadequate guidance, instruction, training or counselling, the report must state the extent to which such guidance, instruction, training or counselling fell short of being adequate.

+(4) Whenever the reasons for the inability arise from a lack of co-operation from any departmental head or other employee of the municipality, the municipal manager must make appropriate recommendations as to prevent such an occurrence in future.